bcbio/bcbio-nextgen/docs/contents/configuration.rst

   are on the path.
 - ``dir`` For software not distributed as a single executable, like files of Java jars, the location of the base directory.
 - ``cores`` Cores to use for multi-proccessor enabled software.
-On cluster systems, match this with the number of physical cores available on individual machines.
+This is how many cores will be allocated per job.
+For example if you are running 10 samples and passed -n 40 to bcbio-nextgen and the step you are running has cores: 8 set, a maximum of five samples will run in parallel, each using 8 cores.
 - ``jvm_opts`` Specific memory usage options for Java software.
 For memory usage on programs like GATK, specify the maximum usage per core.
 On multicore machines, that's machine-memory divided by cores.